The purpose of this page is to discuss our DNA results.

 There are currently two project members from Haplogroup E, a haplogroup whose origins are thought to have been in northern Africa.
 One of these men has tested positive for M35.1, which places him in the E1b1b1 branch.
 The other man is predicted to be in the same branch.
 These two men do not have a close match to each other.

 Haplogroup I - For a general discussion of Haplogroup I click here.

-There are currently three project members from Haplogroup I. All of them are predicted to be I1, a sub-clade that is thought to have arisen in Scandanavia and is very common in northern Europe.
+There are currently four project members from Haplogroup I. Three of them are predicted to be I1, a sub-clade that is thought to have arisen in Scandanavia and is very common in northern Europe.
 It is also found in countries invaded by Germanic tribes and the Vikings.
 Two of these men have a close enough match to be identified as a lineage.
 The fourth project member in this haplogroup is predicted to be I2a2a, a sub-clade associated with Germanic peoples, the Vikings and other areas of Central Europe.